campbell17/campbell17-v2/journal/draft-why-you-should-care-even-when-you-dont.md

 The concept that other people are trying their best eluded me... note: I'm trying to get across that it never dawned on me that my immaturity/unprofessionalism affects others.
 "Hell, I didn't even know I was unprofessional yet." - something about that?

+For professional athletes, it's not dozens, but thousands (millions if you count TV viewership).
+Especially among generational talents.

+"I played my best everyday.
+You never know when someone may be seeing you play for the first time.” -Joe DiMaggio

+"If you sit down to watch me for three hours, I have an obligation to give you my best.
+All the time." -Michael Jordan

+"Every time you play, people want to see what all the fuss is about, and you can't afford not to be ready to play the best you can play, each and every night." -Walter Gretzky to a young Wayne Gretzky